 - Click the Add button to specify the location of the IP definitions.
 The Repository Manager hierarchically searches within the specified path for IP definitions.
-The IP is listed after the directory is specified, as shown in the following figure.
+The IP is listed after the directory is specified.
 When you add an IP repository, a dialog box displays with a list of IP that are in the repository.
-The IP that contain a gray icon are disabled, and those with a yellow icon are enabled. - Use the Remove button to remove a repository listing.
+The IP that contain a gray icon are disabled, and those with a yellow icon are enabled. - Use the Remove \\\\ button to remove a repository listing.
 The IP catalog shows that the repository is no longer present. - Change the search order of the Repositories using the up and down arrows.